GLASS ARTISANS

 Janice James Eubank - Juried Artisan

 After 35 years in the corporate world, Janice “retired” and entered the world of Fine Art and Fine Crafts and had her first show within two months after her first lesson.
 Since then she has been awarded several First Place Awards, featured in local newspapers, and even has an artistic piece that is a permanent part of the State of Alabama Bicentennial Showcase.
 Occasionally she has taught several classes in multiple categories of mediums.
 However, it is Fusible Glass that she is passionate about.
 And Fused Glass is a cruel mistress—she cuts, she breaks, she cracks, she changes color.
 And when you open that kiln, you’re never sure, what you are going to get.
 But if she knows that you appreciate and respect her, she has a dazzling fire inside of her that when the light lands on her just right it will often take an observer’s breath away.
 And you find it was totally worth it.
+There is more of this artisan's work on this web site.
+Click here to see it.

 Carolyn Ratliff - Juried Artisan